fabrice401/final-project-les-deux-mousquetaires/README.md

 # final-project-les-deux-mousquetaires
-[Later change it for brief overview of the project] This is the final project for MACS 30123 course Large-Scale Computing for the Social Sciences owned by Guankun Li and Tianyue Cong.
+This is the final project for MACS 30123 course Large-Scale Computing for the Social Sciences owned by Guankun Li and Tianyue Cong.
+In this project, we utilized high performance computing techniques to scrape information about patents in the field of artifical intelligence (between 2019 and 2023) and conduct large-scale analysis, including clustering and network analysis, to explore the research (patent) trend in the field of artifical intelligence and the citation patterns during this period.

+To do:

+Canvas Repo Requirements: [describing a social science research problem, justification of the importance of using scalable computing methods to solve it, as well as a description of the large-scale computing methods you employ in the project.]

 ## Scraping
 We chose to scrape the patents related to artifical intelligence from 2019 to 2023 using [Google Patents](https://patents.google.com/).
 We used midway3 to download a total of 382071 individual patents related to artifical intelligence (see [`download_patent_midway.py`](scraping/download_patent_midway.py) file).